 Notwithstanding anything contained in the Public Works Act 1902, it shall be lawful to deviate from that portion of the line as described in the First Schedule which consists of the portion of the line from Kalgoorlie to Koolyanobbing to the extent of 10 miles on either side thereof, and to deviate from that portion of the line as so described which consists of the portion of the line from Koolyanobbing to East Northam to the extent of 5 miles on either side thereof, and to deviate from the balance of such line at a distance of one mile on either side thereof.

-[Section 3 inserted by No. 64 of 1963 s.
+[Section 3 inserted: No. 64 of 1963 s.
 4.]

 4. State Transport Co-ordination Act 1933 s.
 11(7) not to apply to railways